tcltk/tcllib/embedded/md/tcllib/files/devdoc/tcllib_devguide.md

 When working in a development branch the version change can be deferred until it is time to merge, and then has to cover all the changes in the branch\.

-Below a list of the kinds of changes and their association version increments:
+Below a list of the kinds of changes and their associated version increments:

   - *D \- documentation*